Whale Arts Agency

 Person Specification

-We are seeking an experienced creative practitioner to lead our Men’s Group sessions.
+We are seeking an experienced creative practitioner to lead Let’s Create sessions.

 We are looking for someone who…